department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/title-38-USC-1151.md

 <div class="va-introtext">

-If you suffered an added disability while getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation.
+If you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation.

 </div>